English

 Departmental Information

-Each student in the major works closely with a departmental advisor to develop a plan of study compatible with the individual’s goals for graduate or professional school and employment.
+Each student in the major works closely with a departmental advisor to develop a plan of study compatible with the individual’s goals for employment and/or graduate school.

 Dual Degree Master of Fine Arts in Creative Writing